dexC166/dex-real-time-streaming/README.md

 1. Push your repo to GitHub
 2. Link it in the Vercel dashboard
-3. Add your `.env` variables in Vercel’s settings
+3. Add your `.env` variables in Vercel's settings
 4. Deploy instantly!

-_(Any platform supporting Next.js 14 works; Vercel simply makes it seamless.)_
+_(Any platform supporting Next.js 13.5 works; Vercel simply makes it seamless.)_

 ---